-There are degrees of risks for all types of investments.
-The exception is when you keep all your money in savings accounts in the bank where they are insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per person and per bank account.
+There are degrees of risk for all types of investments.
+The exception is when you keep all your money in savings accounts in the bank, insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per person and per bank account.
 However, you will earn little to no money.

 Risk and reward, sometimes referred to as your return, are positively correlated.
 The risk/return relationship means that higher returns come with greater risk, while low-return investments come with low risk.

 If your time frame is short given your age or needs, you may want to opt for low-risk securities versus someone who can invest for a 20-30 year horizon.
 They can better absorb risk and volatility.